mdayat/edu-manager-pro/docs/api/auth.md

 1. `405 Method Not Allowed`: The server doesn't support the HTTP method used in the request.
 2. `401 Unauthorized`: The `Authorization` header is empty, or invalid refresh token
-3. `500 Internal Server Error`: The server failed to create access and refresh token, or update refresh token
+3. `500 Internal Server Error`: The server failed to do one of these scenarios:
+   1. Failed to create a new pair of access and refresh token
+   2. Failed to update refresh token (if it's an old user)